MatheusSC017/RPA_Jobs_Register/README.md

 # RPA_Avaliation

-This project consists of an RPA script to automate the collection of job information from the gupy website for the SEB group (https://gruposeb.gupy.io/) and use this data to fill the forms (https://forms.office.com/r/zfipx2RFsY) and send the response
+This project consists of an RPA script to automate the collection of job information from the gupy website and use this data to fill the forms from the Google and send the response

 ## Requirements